 Number of Inside and Outside Students who have taken an Inside-Out course:

-Inside-Out courses have sparked the development of nearly thirty think tanks around the world.
+Inside-Out courses have sparked the development of more than thirty think tanks around the world.
 Think tanks are groups of inside and outside alumni of Inside-Out courses who are working together as citizens on projects to address crime, justice, and other issues of social concern.
 Click here to learn more.